bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

 Flags are boolean options with a default value of false.
 The presence of the flag indicates true.
 This simplifies the user experience by allowing them to specifiy `-b` instead of `-b true`.
 This also enables clubbing.

 Define them as Options with BooleanMode = BooleanMode.Implicit.
-Implicit is the default defined for `AppSettings.DefaultBooleanMode` or `OptionAttribute.BooleanMode`.
+Implicit is the default defined for `AppSettings.Arguments.DefaultBooleanMode` or `OptionAttribute.BooleanMode`.

 ## Flag Clubbing